Intelligent Omni-Surfaces: Reflection-Refraction Circuit Model, Full-Dimensional Beamforming, and System Implementation: Full-dimensional Beamforming

 To cope with these design challenges, we formulate a joint BS digital beamforming and IOS analog beamforming optimization problem.
 Let $G(\bm{V}_D,\bm{s})$ denote the generic performance metric of interest (to be detailed in the next section), where $\bm{V}_D$ and $\bm{s}$ denote the BS digital beamforming matrix and the IOS analog beamforming vector, respectively\footnote{The general function $G(\bm{V}_D,\bm{s})$ can be any performance metric mentioned in Section~\ref{metric}.}.
 Specifically, the state of the $m$-th IOS element is denoted by $s_m$.
 Also, the reflection and transmission coefficients of the $m$-th IOS element when the signal transmitted by the $k$-th Tx antenna impinges upon the element are represented by $\Gamma_r^{m,k}$ and $\Gamma_t^{m,k}$, respectively, and the angle of incidence is denoted by $(\theta_{in}^{m,k},\phi_{in}^{m,k})$.
 Then, the optimization problem can be formulated as { \abovedisplayskip{0cm} \belowdisplayskip{0cm}

-where the constraint in (\ref{QoS}) ensures the desired quality of service for each UE by making sure that the received signal-to-interference-and-noise ratio $\gamma_j$ is larger than a predetermined threshold $\gamma_0$, the constraint in (\ref{cons_power}) ensures that the transmit power of each antenna at the BS cannot exceed the maximum value $P_T$, and the constraint in (\ref{cons_state}) indicates that the reflection and transmission coefficients of the $m$-th IOS element can only take discrete values that belong to the finite set $\mathcal{S}$.} It is worthwhile noting that the constraint in (\ref{cons_state}) depends on the angle of incidence.
+where {the constraint in (\ref{QoS}) ensures the desired quality of service for each UE by making sure that the received signal-to-interference-and-noise ratio $\gamma_j$ is larger than a predetermined threshold $\gamma_0$}, the constraint in (\ref{cons_power}) ensures that the transmit power of each antenna at the BS cannot exceed the maximum value $P_T$, and the constraint in (\ref{cons_state}) indicates that the reflection and transmission coefficients of the $m$-th IOS element can only take discrete values that belong to the finite set $\mathcal{S}$.} It is worthwhile noting that the constraint in (\ref{cons_state}) depends on the angle of incidence.
 Specifically, the reflection and transmission coefficients of each IOS element belong to a different feasible set because the angle of incidence is not usually the same for all the IOS elements.
 Only when the transmitter is in the far-field of the IOS, the curvature of the incident wave across the surface of the IOS can be ignored, and the angle of incidence can be assumed to be the same across the entire IOS.
-Efficient algorithms to solve the problem in (\ref{h_bf}) can be found in~\cite{HSBYMDLZH} and~\cite{SHBYMZL_2020}, to which the interested readers are referred for further information.
+Efficient algorithms to solve the problem in (\ref{h_bf}) can be found in~\cite{HSBYMDLZH} and~\cite{SHBYMZL_2020}. {Specifically, for computational efficiency, the digital beamformer and the IOS configuration are optimized alternatively.
+For the digital beamforming subproblem, the channels are fixed because the IOS configuration is given.
+Therefore, the problem is a well-known digital beamforming problem, and thus the zero-forcing digital beamformer is adopted to obtain a near optimal solution~\cite{FDBETF_2013}.
+For the analog beamforming subproblem, the states of the IOS elements are optimized one-by-one to further reduce the computational complexity, i.e., one at a time, the state of only one IOS element is optimized to maximize the system performance in (\ref{obj}) given the states of the other IOS elements.}